TomLiDev/battleships/TESTING.md

-Conversation opened.
-1 unread message.

-Skip to content
-Using Gmail with screen readers
-6 of 8,119
-testing.md

-Tom Litchfield
-Attachments
-10:45 (8 hours ago)
-to t.litchfield00@gmail.com

 # Battleships - Testing

 ## Testing

 Testing was conducted at several stages throughout the development using python3 run.py command to identify any errors or exceptions.
 Further testing was later done via the Heroku app and using the pep3 authenticator.

 Early issues identified in meetings with my mentor were:

 - Maintaining good comments throughout the code, using doc strings to clearly explain the purpose of functions.